NATIONAL BLUEBERRY POPSICLE DAY | SEPTEMBER 2

 National Day Calendar continues researching the origins of the frozen celebration.

-On September 2nd in History
+September 2nd Celebrated History

 Over a year after the U.S. Constitution was ratified, Congress created the Treasury Department.
 With the third Cabinet office created, President George Washington placed Alexander Hamilton in charge as Secretary of Treasury.